 Yes, I have some idea.
 Thanks so much for asking.

-First I gotta say that none of this is medical advice or a substitute for it.
-If you want medical advice, please consult your doctor.
+First I must say that none of this is medical advice or a substitute for it.
+If you want medical advice, please consult a doctor.

-OK, one addict to another.
-About the length of time it takes to get off OxyContin—depends on a few factors:
+From one addict to another.
+About the length of time it takes to get off OxyContin—this depends on a few factors:

 - The level of Oxy you’re taking.
 (It could be any other drug.
 Not to put too fine a point on it: with the exception of methadone, Suboxone and tramadol, an opiate is an opiate.
 Heroin is Oxy is morphine is Vicodin is dilaudid.
 Even fentanyl is pretty similar, though it’s fat-soluble.
 They’re all short-acting full-agonists—though their dosage equivalencies differ.)
 If you’re taking maybe up to 120mg of oxycodone, chances are you could taper just using Oxy, following some rules for tapering that are few but non-negotiable.
 If you’re on a level that’s a lot higher than that, you might need some help.
 However, only you can tell, right?
 You know your own limits.
 I’ve known people who have detoxed cold-turkey off 600-800mg Oxy.